ray-project/enhancements/reps/2023-07-20-torch-trainer-apis.md

 1. There is overhead for the user to learn and use these APIs.
     1. They are all different from each other.
     2. They are different from their corresponding framework.
+    3. The user cannot see the internal training loop, which makes it hard to implement and debug their code.
 2. The `LightningTrainer` and `TransformersTrainer` APIs are opionated and may not allow the user to fully express their desired training logic (e.g. validation and testing).

 This proposal explores the idea of centralizing on a single `TorchTrainer` as the single way running training code for PyTorch-based frameworks in a distributed fashion.

 This change is motivated by the following goals:
 1. **Transparency:** Enables users to convert existing code to use Ray Train with minimal changes.
-2. **Flexibility:** Allows users to easily leverage the full suite of functionality of their framework (e.g. `lightning.Trainer.test()`) or even convert their code between frameworks (e.g. Transformers → Accelerate).
+2. **Flexibility:** Allows users to easily leverage the full suite of functionality of their framework (e.g. `lightning.Trainer.test()`, `transformers.Trainer.predict()`) or even convert their code between frameworks (e.g. Transformers → Accelerate).
 3. **Simplicity:** Reduces the surface area of the Ray Train interface, lowering overhead for both users and developers.

 ### Should this change be within `ray` or outside?